NearNodeFlash/NearNodeFlash.github.io/docs/repo-guides/crd-bumper/readme.md

 crd-bumper.py --repo $REPO --most-recent-spoke v1alpha1 --prev-ver v1beta1 --new-ver v1beta2 all
 ```

-The repository with its new API will be found under a directory named `workingspace/lustre-fs-operator`.
+The repository with its new API is found under a directory named `workingspace/lustre-fs-operator`.

 The new `api-v1beta2` branch will have a series of commits showing a progression of steps.
 Some of these commit messages will have an **ACTION** comment describing something that must be manually verified, and possibly adjusted, before the tests will succeed.